 If it seems like one question after another suddenly surfaces when you first start looking into paid internships abroad, but fear not.
 With such a large pool of international internship prospects, in which paid ones seem so few and far between, it can quickly become exasperating and even tempting to re-think one’s agenda altogether.
 So, in an effort to answer all the uncertainties that may arise while sorting through the massive amounts of information, opportunities, and steps to take, we have compiled and summarized everything you need to know about paid internships abroad.

-WHY should I intern abroad in the first place?
-The benefits of international internships.
+Why should I intern abroad in the first place?

 While it undoubtedly requires more effort, there are many reasons people choose to intern abroad instead of in their own country.
 Honestly, there are many benefits of interning abroad you simply don’t get on the same level by staying put.

 It requires some serious motivation and badassery to take the initiative and put in the effort of interning abroad.
 So, not only does it provide you with a sense of accomplishment and confidence that not much else can, but it allows you to walk a new walk, talk a new talk, view the world through new lenses, and intimately interact with people from other cultures.
 Living and interning abroad also allows you to become more intensely immersed in the local culture than generic touring alone can provide.
 Big investment, even bigger reward.

 International internships yield so much resume-boosting, we literally can’t even.
 Workforces are becoming more diverse, global connectivity is valued more than ever, and international interaction among businesses and between diverse clientele is increasing.
 Companies want employees with some level of international experience.
 Not to mention the experience you will gain, which may include, but is not limited to:

 - Fresh perspectives and insights